grinnell-cs/csc151-images/_eboards/eboard35.md

 Questions and Clarifications
 ----------------------------

+How do variants help us understand the initial image?
+It was written matter-of-factly, however I am still confused on how that is analysis.

+> Hypothetically, as you build variations, you'll come to better understand the design choices the artist made.
+Do other other pairings of colors seem less compelling, too relaxing, ...?
+In some sense, we're generating something like the artist's sketchbook for the piece.

+Does working individually (stated at the beginning of the MP) mean that we can't work with people outside of our group, or does that mean we can't work directly with our team members?

+> Working individually means that you choose to form a team of one.

+> You can always talk to others.

+I would like to see examples of the final images.
+Also how different should the images be? especially if we need 1000 of them, should the changes between one and another be super noticeable or can they be more discrete?

+> You can decide how different the images will be.
+They should be different enough that you'll learn something from the differences.

+How would you split up the work?

+> I'd suggest that you work as a team to decide upon the "big picture" of the project and how to decompose it.
+If you've decomposed well, you could have individuals or pairs work on each part.

+> However, I'll note that the best teams seemed to work together most of the time.

+How should the in-class presentation be different from the coding and documentation portion?

+> Your professor is the audience from the coding and documentation.
+  Your classmates (and any visitors) are the audience for the presentation.
+  In the presentation, make sure to demo your images and something cool about your code.

+Should the time log be in a separate file or just somewhere with the rest of the code?

+> There's a space in the code for the time log.

 Project skills
 --------------

 _TPS: What are some characteristics you'd like to be on the team_

 ### Expected of all group members

+* Kind and positive.
+* Timely and responsible.

 ### Individual skills